kwaldenphd/interactive-visualization-python/README.md

 There's a lot to get into in terms of the differences between `plotly.express` function syntax and `plotly.graph_object` syntax.

-For our purposes, we'll focus on how values, labels, and a hole parameter are passed to `go.Figure()` to create the plot.
+For our purposes, we can focus on how values, labels, and a hole parameter are passed to `go.Figure()` and `go.Pie()` to create the plot.

 #### Sunburst Charts